 - You need not access elements sequentially, random access is allowed.

 - Since elements are stored in consecutive blocks hence they are useful to use in iterations.

-- Since size of array is known during compile time, there is no chance of memory runout for arrays.
+- Since the size of the array is known during compile-time, there is no chance of memory runout for arrays.

-- Since, it is a static data structure that is has fixed size we should know or determine array size at compile time itself.
+- Since it is a static data structure that is has a fixed size we should know or determine array size at compile time itself.
 No modifications can be done to array size during runtime.

 - No element can be appended after the end of an array.

 - Since we declare array at compile time itself with a particular size, it is possible that a lot of memory space might get wasted if only some address space is used and occupied.